georgejp144/game-sales-forecasting-engine/README.md

     └── how_to_run.md

-Each script has a single responsibility to ensure auditability, reproducibility, and clean debugging.
+Each script has a single responsibility to ensure clarity, reproducibility, and correct sequencing.

-🧠 3.
-Model Architecture (From Proposal Summary)
+3. 📊 Model Architecture (Summary)
 3.1 Behavioural Prior Curve

-A structural lifecycle model with dev-type decay profiles, seasonality, DLC/discount echoes, and late-tail flattening (Indie).
-See Proposal p.
-3

-Brief Proposal - Game Sales For…

-.
+A real-space structural baseline incorporating:

+Dev-type decay behaviour

+Seasonal launch effects

+DLC and discount uplift + echo windows

+Indie late-tail flattening

-3.2 Residual XGBoost (Log Space)
+3.2 Log-Residual XGBoost

-Predicts log-residuals rather than raw sales → reduces variance, stabilises training, avoids overfitting, and ensures commercially realistic behaviour.
+The model predicts log residuals, not raw sales:

+residual = log(1 + actual) − log(1 + prior)

+Residuals are added back to produce stable, variance-controlled predictions.

-3.3 XSTL Cross-Sectional Transfer Learning
+3.3 XSTL (Cross-Sectional Transfer Learning)

-Compares the new title with 200 synthetic historical titles using distance + weekly similarity.
+Compares the new title with a historical library of synthetic games using:

+Mahalanobis distance

+Weekly similarity

+Dev-type and franchise patterns

 Supports cold-start forecasting.
-Described in Proposal p.
-3–4

-Brief Proposal - Game Sales For…

-.

 3.4 Reliability Framework